tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 | else           |
 | switch         |

-We saw the usage of `if` and `else` in the above example.
-The way it works may be the way that you already suspect.
+We saw the usage of `if` and `else` in the example above.
+The way they work may be how you already suspect.
 When the `if` has its conditions met in the parenthesis next to it, that section of the code (the area within the `{}` after the `()`) will be entered and executed.
 Otherwise, the `else` portion of the code will be entered and executed.
-With those two out of the way, now enters the `else if` condition.
-This is an in between state between the `if` and the `else`, allowing for more opportunities to catch specific `if` statements.
+Only one of these condition's code sections (also referred to as code blocks) will be entered when used in a sequence together.
+In addition to both of these there is also a third possibility, the `else if` condition.
+This is an in between state between the `if` and the `else`, allowing for more opportunities to catch conditional `if` statements.

 ```ts
 if (color === "red") {